Enhanced Collisional Losses from a Magnetic Mirror Using the Lenard-Bernstein Collision Operator: Numerical simulations and corrections to equation

 In comparing the dependence of the loss rate with ambipolar potential, figure \ref{fig: phi loss rate} shows a key difference between the Fokker-Planck form Coulomb operator and the LBO.
 Using a constant mirror ratio of $R=10$, the LBO alters the confinement time compared to the Fokker-Planck collision operator utilized in other studies \citep{khudik1997longitudinal,najmabadi1984collisional,pastukhov1974collisional,catto1981collisional,catto1985particle}.
 Particularly, the confinement time of \citet{najmabadi1984collisional} scales as $a^2 e^{a^2}$, but equation \eqref{eqn: loss rate corrected} scales as $a e^{a^2}$.
 This scaling difference makes sense because the LBO overestimates the collision frequency and ignores the collisionality drop-off with velocity.

 Figure \ref{fig: phi loss rate} and \ref{fig: mirror ratio loss rate} compare the variation with potential and mirror ratio of the loss ratios calculated using different collision operators.
 We see that the LBO model underestimates the confinement time at all potentials and mirror ratios.
-Even so, the percentage variation of loss rate upon modification of the mirror ratio has similar trends in the finite element model when comparing the LBO model to equation \eqref{eqn: Collision operator code}.
-Furthermore, each numerical line matches their respective analytic curves well, validating the models.
+Even so, the percentage variation of loss rate upon modification of the mirror ratio has similar trends in the finite element code when comparing the LBO model to equation \eqref{eqn: Collision operator code}.
+Furthermore, validating the code, each numerical line matches their respective analytic curves well.
 Figure \ref{fig: mirror ratio loss rate} leads us to conclude that there is no significant difference in the dependence of loss rate on mirror ratio when considering LBO collisions.

 Figure \ref{fig: energy loss} shows that our equation \eqref{eqn: average loss energy} and the numerical approach exhibit similar trends, but are very different in magnitude.
 It is important to note that figure \ref{fig: energy loss} subtracts the linear component $z_s e \phi / T_s$ to highlight the differences between the different results.
-Comparing results to prior work, our numerical method produces roughly a 20\% difference with respect to the analytic results from \citet{najmabadi1984collisional}.
+Comparing results to prior work, our numerical method produces roughly a 20\% difference with respect to the analytic results from \citet{najmabadi1984collisional}, investigated in appendix \ref{sec: Najmabadi correction}.
 Although errors of 20\% are large, \citet{najmabadi1984collisional} noticed similar errors, so these results are comparable to prior work.
 Interestingly, while the analytic results of \citet{najmabadi1984collisional} seem to have a constant 20\% error, the discrepancy between \eqref{eqn: average loss energy} and the numerical results grows with $z_s e \phi / T_s$.
-Similar errors of 20\% are observed at low values of $z_s e \phi / T_s$; at large values, the error grows to nearly 100\% at $z_s e \phi / T_s = 8$.
+With the LBO at $c_0 = 0.77$, similar errors of 20\% are observed at low values of $z_s e \phi / T_s$; at large values, the error grows to nearly 50\% at $z_s e \phi / T_s = 8$.
 The LBO model has an overall higher average loss energy than the model used by \citet{najmabadi1984collisional}.
 This means the losses from LBO collisions are more spread around the loss hyperboloid.
 In contrast, a more accurate collision operator would have losses more concentrated around the tip of the loss hyperboloid.
 It is worth noting that the correction factor $c_0$ does not modify equation \eqref{eqn: average loss energy}.